csebuetnlp/CoDesc/README.md

 # CoDesc

-This repository contains the source code and dataset for the paper [_"CoDesc: A Large Code–Description Parallel Dataset"_](http://rifatshahriyar.github.io/files/CoDesc.pdf) from Findings of ACL 2021.
+This is the public release of code, and data of our paper titled [_"CoDesc: A Large Code–Description Parallel Dataset"_](http://rifatshahriyar.github.io/files/CoDesc.pdf) accepted in Findings of ACL 2021.

 A large dataset of 4.2m Java source code and parallel data of their description from code search, and code summarization studies.

-This is the public release of code, and data of our paper titled "CoDesc: Large Code-Description Parallel Dataset", submitted to ACL, 2021.

 **Table of Contents**